Gift buying and long-term travel

 - Masterclass – a gift of learning.
 Give a gift that helps them grow with online classes taught by the world’s best.

-If you prefer to send a physical long-distance gift that makes a difference, check these stores that support good causes:
+As a long-term traveler, you may prefer to send a physical gift that makes a difference.
+Check these stores that support good causes:

 - Grounds & Hounds Coffee Co. – every pound saves a hound – by purchasing their fair trade organic, specialty coffees you would support the no-kill rescue organizations providing safe-havens for pups between homes.
 20% of all Grounds & Hounds profits are donated to their rescue partners.